Bills draft Georgia RB Cook, Baylor LB Bernard; Elam arrives

 ORCHARD PARK, N.Y.
-(AP) — Having addressed a key defensive need by selecting cornerback Kaiir Elam with their first pick in the NFL draft, the Buffalo Bills turned to offense by choosing Georgia running back James Cook with the 63rd overall pick on Friday night.
+(AP) — Having addressed Buffalo’s key need at cornerback in the first round of the draft, Brandon Beane was comfortable playing a prolonged waiting game Friday night.

-Cook was the third running back selected in this year's draft and is the brother of Minnesota Vikings star running back Dalvin Cook.
+The Bills general manager not only acquired two sixth-round picks by trading back twice in the draft order, Beane filled positional depth needs on both sides of the ball for the two-time defending AFC East champions.

-Buffalo closed the day by selecting Baylor linebacker Terrel Bernard with the 89th pick.
+The Josh Allen-led offense gained a potential dynamic dual-threat with Georgia running back James Cook, chosen with the 63rd pick.
+Beane then used the 89th pick to add undersized but versatile linebacker Terrel Bernard of Baylor to a revamped defense, which already features the free agent addition of Von Miller, and a day after trading up to choose Florida cornerback Kaiir Elam in the first round.

-The Bills, initially scheduled to make the 57th pick, added a pair of sixth-round selections by trading back twice in the order before finally picking Cook.
-Buffalo acquired the 180th selection in a trade with Tampa Bay to move back to the 60th slot.
-And the Bills then added the 209th pick to move back another three spots in a trade with Cincinnati.
+“If you’re filling a need, one of your top needs that’s when you sleep good at night,” he added.
+“And so today, we just said, `Let’s let the board come to us and let’s see what’s there.'”

-The two additional selections came a day after Buffalo dealt its fourth-round pick (130th) to move up two spots and select Elam at No. 23.
+The patience paid off in several ways, including the Bills adding the 180th and 209th selections to make up for the fourth-round pick Beane used to trade up two spots to secure Elam.
+Initially scheduled to make the 57th pick, Buffalo traded back twice in the order before finally picking Cook.

-While Elam filled an immediate need, Cook and Bernard provide positional depth to the two-time defending AFC East champions.
+He was the third running back chosen in this year’s draft and is the brother of Minnesota Vikings star running back Dalvin Cook.

-Cook joins an unsettled running back room that includes Devin Singletary, Zack Moss and offseason free-agent addition Duke Johnson.
+He joins an unsettled running back room that includes Devin Singletary, Zack Moss and offseason free-agent addition Duke Johnson.
+And Cook’s skillset as both a runner and pass-catcher provides a dimension the Bills thought they had already filled in free agency in March before J.D.
+McKissic elected to go back on his agreement with Buffalo to return to Washington.

-The Josh Allen-led offense was criticized for being too quarterback dependent last season before gaining balance once Singeltary took over the lead role in the final four games.
+“Similar to McKissic, he’s a guy that’s got really good hands and very instinctive in the pass game,” Beane said of Cook’s abilities.
+“I watched a lot of Georgia football last year just because they were so good, saw him play live twice.
+You can feel his speed with a ball in his hand.”

 Listed at 5-foot-11 and 199 pounds, Cook has the slashing, one-cut style of his brother, but lacks his sibling’s stocky build.